haikyuu/hugo-blog/content/posts/setting-up-an-http-git-server.md

 - `touch git-daemon-export-ok`

-Now we have a bare repo that we can use.
+Now we have a repo that we can use.

 Note that only `git` `pull`, `clone` and `fetch` are enabled by default.
 In order to `git push`, the user needs to be authenticated. (more on that later)